 5 Tips on Preparing for a Big Steam Sale

 Each year there are two huge Steam sales.
 One in the summer and one in the winter.
+Plus they mix in other sales around other holidays or just because they want to.
 Valve never states when the sales will be.
 But when the time comes around for another one, rumors start to fly as to when it will be, what games will be on sale, and how big will the discounts be.
 Here are some tips when preparing for one of these huge sales:

 - The sales always start on a Thursday.
 No idea why that day is picked, but the sales always start on a Thursday.
 So if a Steam sale is due to come up, check Thursdays often to see if one has started yet.